she0305/she0305.github.io/_career/2-Contribution.md

 | Able to exchange complex technical ideas and information                | ✅                | Writing multiple technical documents and being able to work cross-functional and cross-organizational |

+{% include gallery caption="You can click to zoom in" %}

 ## What's Next? ✨